hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

 The minimum number of peers required before starting [sync](../../get-started/connect/sync-node.md).
 The default is 5.
-Set `fast-sync-min-peers` to `1` to enable static peers to contribute to the initial sync.
+Set to `1` to enable static peers to contribute to the initial sync.

 :::info